There’s a whole lot to like about Planet Fitness.

 If you’re pinching pennies, but ready to invest a little bit into your fitness, you might be wondering:

 Is Planet Fitness worth it?
-Here’s my review:
+Is Planet Fitness actually a good gym?
+Here’s a full review.

-Planet Fitness is worth it if you’re looking for a cheap and convenient place to get in some cardio workouts and use basic resistance machines.
+Planet Fitness is worth it if you’re looking for a cheap and convenient place to get in some cardio workouts and use basic resistance machines — in that sense, yes, Planet Fitness is a good gym!
 They are (usually) open 24 hours and completely stocked with an abundance of cardio machines.

 If you’re looking for more amenities or plan to do any serious weight lifting, I wouldn’t recommend joining Planet Fitness.